 Or, if New Hampshire is not your style, you can check out the tax burdens in other states with our unique tax burden app which shows tax burdens by state, by type and over time.
 Also, the contest for the 2014 diy Lakeside Blog Cabin will be announced soon and I will estimate the tax bill of winning that home as well . . . stay tuned.
 For those who might be interested, here is what California's tax burden looks like.

-J. Scott Moody has over 13 years as a public policy economist with a specialty in tax policy.
-He has worked for numerous national and state-based think tanks such as the Tax Foundation, Heritage Foundation, and The Maine Heritage Policy Center.
+J. Scott Moody has over 17 years as a public policy economist with a specialty in tax policy and has over 170 publications.
+He has worked for numerous national and state-based think tanks such as State Budget Solutions, Tax Foundation, Heritage Foundation, and The Maine Heritage Policy Center.